 The Political Section strives to sustain and deepen the U.S.’ global partnership with Canada in key priority areas such as Afghanistan, the Americas, and the United Nations as well as in the promotion of human rights and good governance throughout the world.

 Our political officers maintain close contact with a wide range of Canadian political leaders and government officials, third country diplomats, academics, representatives of nongovernmental organizations, journalists, and others of influence, and also welcome the opportunity to speak to Canadian audiences about U.S. policy priorities and U.S.-Canadian relations.
 We seek to keep the U.S. Government well informed about Canadian political and security (including non-proliferation) issues and developments through regular reporting and analysis.
 We prepare the chapters on Canada for Congressionally-required reports on human rights, religious freedom, narcotics, terrorism, and trafficking in persons.

-The Foreign Agricultural Service (FAS), an agency of the U.S. Department of Agriculture, represents the interests of U.S. farmers, ranchers, and agribusinesses in overseas markets.
-In Canada, FAS’ offices in Ottawa and Toronto assist U.S. exporters of agricultural products to Canada, work with the Canadian government to facilitate trade, and provide information on the Canadian agricultural market to U.S. agricultural stakeholders.
+The Foreign Agricultural Service (FAS) of the U.S. Department of Agriculture represents the interests of U.S. farmers, ranchers, and agribusinesses in overseas markets.
+In Canada, FAS offices in Ottawa, Toronto, and Montréal assist U.S. exporters of agricultural products to Canada, work with the Canadian government to facilitate trade, and provide information on the Canadian agricultural market to U.S. agricultural stakeholders.

 Canada is the largest export market for U.S. high-value and consumer-oriented agricultural products.
-The U.S. exported $21.9 billion of all agricultural products to Canada in 2014.
+The U.S. exported $21 billion of food and agricultural products to Canada in 2019.
 In turn, the United States is the largest export market for Canada’s agricultural products.
 Reports on the Canadian market and trade are available through the FAS Global Agricultural Information Network.